SOS Children's Village Portoviejo

-The Manabí province in Ecuador has always been one of the poorest in the country.
+The Manabí province in Ecuador has always been one of the most under pressured people in the country.
 On the outskirts of Portoviejo, many families are struggling to survive in poverty.
 In 2016 natural disasters – flooding and a 7.8 magnitude earthquake – caused further suffering in the region.

 Children from local vulnerable families are cared for at the SOS Social Centre (photo: SOS archives)

 The city of Portoviejo, with a population of around 230,000 is the capital of the Manabí province, located in the north-west of Ecuador.
 Most people live off farming, fishing and selling goods.

 Manabí has always been one of the most under pressured regions of Ecuador: around 65 per cent live in poverty.
 Poverty is especially high in rural areas of the province.
 Thousands of families lack access to drinking water, paved roads, sewage systems, health care and electricity.

 The lives of families living in Manabí were badly affected by natural disasters in 2016.
 In January, heavy rains caused flooding throughout the region.
 In April 2016, Portoviejo was one of the cities that was worst affected by the earthquake.
 Over 650 people died: Many families lost their homes and needed immediate shelter and support.

 CHILDREN SUFFER FROM MALNUTRITION AND MANY ARE FORCED TO WORK

 Although the government has invested in education, over ten per cent of people can't read and write.
 Most children living in the city of Portoviejo go to school.
 However, many families in smaller towns nearby or rural areas find it difficult to get their children to school.
 They often can't afford the cost of transport and school materials.